felixbecker/snipio/README.md

 `snipio classify draft` will add a layer on top of the document with a draft watermark.
 It requires the input file with the parameter `-f` or `--file`.
 Optionally you could specefy the output file with the flag `-o` or `--output`.
 If now output file is provided the results will be written into a file named `export.xml`.

+Example: `snipio classify draft -f mydrawiofile.xm`

+## Installation

+Right now there are no pre-builds to download.
+Might come in the future.

+- Please install the go programming language.
+Follow the instructions at [https://go.dev/](https://go.dev/).
+- Clone the repo
+- run `go install` in the directory of the repo.
+That's it.
+- you could also use `go run main.go` to run it.
+Or `go build main.go` to build a binary for yourself.

+That's it!
+Have fun.